RealGP/rgp.github.io/_clinicians/Shared_16.md

 ---
-area: Communication Skills, Shared-Decion-Making-Workshop
+area: Communication Skills, Shared-Decision-Making-Workshop
-category: Shared decisions Workshop  - 16
+category: Shared Decisions Workshop - 16
 title: 16 Introduction to talking about risk and numbers
 description: 16 Introduction to talking about risk and numbers
 audio: /assets/audio/16 Introduction to cardiovascular diease risk.m4a